 Wade watches Warda, who notes how weird the experience is.
 Ellie speaks up that she needs something from Warda, taking an old Deadpool costume.
 She declares there is only one Deadpool.
 Without argument, Warda tells her to keep the name because it means nothing to her now.
 Wade says there's enough Deadpool to go around and they can both use the mantle.

 He tells Warda he's going out to see the world and she says Preston is telling her about Stryfe.
 Wade tells her that Preston never wastes any time and tells Warda to listen to her.
 He leaves with Ellie, but promises Warda that he'll be back soon and when he did return, they could talk more about Shiklah.

 An epilogue at the end of the series shows that things seemed to have worked out.
 Warda is sharing her flying dragon with Ellie as they wait for Wade.
 Preston being free seems to show Warda did listen to her & made peace with her family.

 In present day, Wade is shown a vision of the future by Mephisto which again shows that Warda indeed redeemed herself and is known as a hero in the future.
 She & Ellie fight side by side in battle to eliminate Sentinels & show much support for one another.

 Powers and Abilities

 Not much is known about the full extent of Warda's powers.
 Being the daughter of Shiklah, she's half-Succubus, but we never see her display any of her mother's abilities.
-Ellie notes that she got Wade's scars + regeneration.
-However, Warda is hinted to be more mortal -given Ellie makes numerous comments about killing her.
+Ellie notes that she got Wade's scars and regeneration.
+However, Warda is hinted to be more mortal than her father -given Ellie makes numerous comments about killing her.